EndsOfTheEarth/QueryLite/README.md

 4. Performance
     - `Prepared` queries are near equivalent performance and memory allocation to direct ado.net code
     - `Dynamic` queries are near equivalent performance and memory allocation to Dapper (Often with significantly lower memory allocation)

+## Project State

+Query Lite is part of a set of personal projects exploring the optimal design for a query library.
+The library uses less abstraction for simplicity and performance reasons but the downside is that it has more direct dependencies on Sql Server and PostgreSql.

+**Please Note: Query Lite has not been used in a production environment as of yet and I consider the code to be a beta version.
+So any testing and feedback is appreciated.**

 ## Documentation
 **[Documentation is found here](Documentation.md)**